Blended online course

 Directed study components comprise formative group work via discussion boards and specified reading related to each session/seminar.

-In addition to online learning, you will be invited to a workshop day in Manchester, UK in March 2023 and have access to a mentorship scheme where you will cover injecatbles cases.
+In addition to online learning, you will be invited to a workshop day in Manchester, UK in May 2024 and have access to a mentorship scheme where you will cover injectables cases.

 From your initial expression of interest right through to graduation, you’ll receive all the support you need.
 We can support you with enrolment and subject assistance, administrative logistics and fee options, online learning skills, workload management and special circumstances including a possible professional entry route.